MXWest/GettingToKnowK8s/.github/README.md

 that, you can follow the [Hello minikube tutorial](#hello-minikube-tutorial) section to deploy to your kubernetes cluster.

-We assume that you're running on macOS, and that you have already installed [VirtualBox](http://www.virtualbox.org) (`minikube` runs kubernetes components in a VM).
+We are running ...
+* macOS Monterey
+* on M1 Max chip.
+* with Docker Desktop 4.10.1

 ## Getting Started with [`k8s`](https://kubernetes.io/) and [`minikube`](https://github.com/kubernetes/minikube#minikube)